jahoo/jahoo.github.io/_posts/2019-10-03-klipse-clojure.md

 ---
 layout: post
-title: Using Clojure in interactive code-boxes
+title: Interactive diagrams with Klipse+Vega
 published: true
 ---

-The code for rendering the interactive Clojure boxes in this post is in [klipse-clojure-material.html](/assets/klipse-clojure-material.html) (download to see header).
+The code for rendering the visualizations in this post is in [`clojure-preamble.html`](https://github.com/jahoo/jahoo.github.io/blob/master/_includes/clojure-preamble.html).

 ## Klipse code block renderer

-Here is an html code block
+Here is an html code block that will run as interactive clojure with [Klipse](https://github.com/viebel/klipse) (note, the return of the last function call will be printed, if you want more to print you can always use `print` or `println`):

 ```html
 <pre><code class="language-eval-clojure">